-In February 2017, the Board of Directors established target (100%) achievement of the bonus at Income Before Income Tax (EBIT) of \$118.0 million.
-The Board of Directors believed achieving this level of EBIT in 2017 would be a challenging goal.
-The 2017 actual achievement percentage was adjusted up or down from 100% achievement by 1% for every \$590,000 of EBIT above or below \$118.0 million.
+In February 2018, the Board of Directors established target (100%) achievement of the bonus at EBIT of \$66.8 million.
+The Board of Directors believed achieving this level of EBIT in 2018 would be a challenging goal.
+The 2018 actual achievement percentage for the EBIT criterion was adjusted up or down from 100% achievement by 1% for every \$334,000 of EBIT above or below \$66.8 million.
 There is no minimum or maximum payout limit for the annual performance-based non-equity incentive.